 6. If everything appears to be in order, the transaction should be approved, and the payment process will be complete.

-The day of reckoning is approaching, and there could be costly consequences if online businesses don’t take action soon.
+The day of reckoning is here, and there could be costly consequences if online businesses don’t take action soon.

 Merchants, payment service providers, and banks in the United Kingdom will have until March 2021 to comply with PSD2’s strong customer authentication requirements.
 This deadline extension by the Financial Conduct Authority, a key finance industry regulator in the U.K., could foreshadow similar decisions over the next few weeks in the European Union.

-But if PSD2’s deadline for strong customer authentication isn’t extended past September 14, many European banks will decline payments collected through third-party payment processors that don’t have the mandated safeguards to verify a buyer’s identity.
+Now that the PSD2 deadline is set, once January 1, 2021 hits, many European banks will begin to decline payments collected through third-party payment processors that don’t have the mandated safeguards to verify a buyer’s identity.

-New changes to JotForm’s integration with Stripe — as well as other payment processors within the coming weeks — will ensure that your payment forms comply with PSD2.
+Changes to Jotform’s integration with Stripe — as well as other payment processors within the coming weeks — will ensure that your payment forms comply with PSD2.
 In particular, the addition of 3D Secure 2.0 will not only provide your European customers with a frictionless payment process but also protect your business from fraud.

 Give our Stripe payment forms a try today and see how we’re helping our more than 5 million users stay on top of their game.